 Want some extra tips for your next visit?
-Find out what park ranger Steve Johnson recommends.
+Find out what District Ranger Steve Johnson recommends.

 Log in to Disqus, Facebook, Twitter or Google to make a comment.
 If you would prefer not to log in you can still make a comment by selecting 'I'd rather post as a guest' after entering your name and email address.